simeononsecurity/simeononsecurity.ch/content/articles/sql-vs-nosql-choosing-the-right-database-management-system/index.en.md

 ## NoSQL: The Flexible and Scalable Alternative

 NoSQL databases, on the other hand, provide a more flexible and scalable approach to data management.
 They are designed to handle large volumes of unstructured and semi-structured data.
-Unlike SQL databases, NoSQL databases do not rely on a fixed schema and can accommodate dynamic and evolving data models.
+Unlike SQL databases, NoSQL databases don't rely on a fixed schema and can accommodate dynamic and evolving data models.

 There are different types of NoSQL databases, including **key-value stores**, **document databases**, **columnar databases**, and **graph databases**.
 Each type is optimized for specific use cases.
 For instance, **MongoDB** is a popular document database that stores data in flexible, JSON-like documents, making it suitable for handling complex and hierarchical data structures.